Chalarangelo/30-seconds-of-code/snippets/prettyBytes.md

 Converts a number in bytes to a human-readable string.

 Use an array dictionary of units to be accessed based on the exponent.
+Use `Number.toPrecision()` to truncate the number to a certain number of digits.
-Return the prettified string by building it up taking into account the supplied options and whether it is negative or not.
+Return the prettified string by building it up, taking into account the supplied options and whether it is negative or not.

 ```js